brandonwilliams2/java-selenium-framework/readme.md

 NOTE: When utilizing parallel="tests", Java will create a thread for each test in the suite and run them in parallel.
 However, in order for the tests to truly execute in parallel, you will have to 'scale-out' your selenium grid to ensure that there are enough browser instances for your tests to run on.
 See: Scaling Services on https://github.com/brandonwilliams2/selenium-test-runner.git - for more info on scaling your selenium grid.

-### Run tests localls
-Right click on the test-suite.xml file and select 'Run'

 ## Building a Test docker image

 ##### Build plug-in's: